b-louis/cosecam/utils/readme.md

 #### Custom matcher

-This matcher uses a grid, in order to gain time.
-While using MSFS2020 generated images, we have some prior information on images.
+This matcher uses a grid, in order to gain time and get a homogenous density of points since RPCS need a good density to produce a better result.

-We have the displacement between two frames, and we know that the plane only move in on direction only.
-So the images are only shifted on the x axis.
+While using MSFS2020 generated images, we have some prior information on images (speed, heading, etc).
+We have the displacement between two frames, and we know that the plane only move on one direction.
+So images are shifted on x axis only.

-Having theses info allow us to match features locally which offer better performances.
+Having theses information allow us to match features locally which offer better performances.
+As is there's an issues with the [*StereoGcp*](../algorithms/readme.md), some points are not estimated correctly.
+It gives absurd RPCS estimation that distort the final image.

+This matcher takes two specific arguments :

+- The **grid size**, that determine the size of each cells
+- The **offset** between two images, it's use to shift descriptor's position in image 2.
+We have to do this in order to have overlapping cells.

+The **offset** can be, in the best case computed from the speed and delta time.
+On MSFS2020 generated dataset, we have a time lag between captures.
+This lag doesn't give the right offset, to counter this issue we instead do a homography to get the right offset.

+Doing a homography on full-size images can be heavy, we rather downscale the images.
+By doing this, computation time can be divided by 100.

 ### Example for features